ofr1tz/RepData_PeerAssessment1/PA1_template.md

     summarise(steps=sum(steps))
 ```

-Then we make a histogram of the total number of steps taken per day.
+Then we plot a histogram of the total number of steps taken per day:

 ```r